 In 2024, fluctuations in foreign currency exchange rates unfavorably impacted consolidated operating income by 11% due to a stronger U.S. dollar compared to certain foreign currencies, including the Argentine peso, Mexican peso, Brazilian real, Zimbabwean dollar, Turkish lira, Nigerian naira and Japanese yen, which had an unfavorable impact on our Latin America; Europe, Middle East and Africa; and Asia Pacific operating segments.
-The unfavorable impact of a stronger U.S. dollar compared to certain other foreign currencies, including the euro and British pound, which had a favorable impact on our Europe, Middle East and Africa and Global Ventures operating segments.
+The unfavorable impact of a stronger U.S. dollar compared to the currencies listed above was partially offset by the impact of a weaker U.S. dollar compared to certain other foreign currencies, including the euro and British pound, which had a favorable impact on our Europe, Middle East and Africa operating segment.
 Refer to the heading "Liquidity, Capital Resources and Financial Position - Foreign Exchange" below.

-The Company's Europe, Middle East and Africa operating segment reported operating income of \$4,125 million and \$4,202 million for the years ended December 31, 2024 and 2023, respectively.
-The decrease in operating income was primarily driven by a decline in concentrate sales volume of 1%, higher commodity costs, increased marketing spending, higher operating expenses and an unfavorable foreign currency exchange rate impact of 15%, partially offset by favorable pricing initiatives.
+The Company's Europe, Middle East and Africa operating segment reported operating income of \$4,255 million and \$4,323 million for the years ended December 31, 2024 and 2023, respectively.
+The decrease in operating income was primarily driven by higher commodity costs, increased marketing spending, higher operating expenses and an unfavorable foreign currency exchange rate impact of 15%, partially offset by favorable pricing initiatives.

-Latin America reported operating income of \$3,780 million and \$3,432 million for the years ended December 31, 2024 and 2023, respectively.
+Latin America reported operating income of \$3,792 million and \$3,436 million for the years ended December 31, 2024 and 2023, respectively.
 The increase in operating income was primarily driven by concentrate sales volume growth of 3% and favorable pricing initiatives, partially offset by higher commodity costs, increased marketing spending, higher operating expenses, higher other operating charges and an unfavorable foreign currency exchange rate impact of 17%.

-Operating income for North America for the years ended December 31, 2024 and 2023 was \$4,336 million and \$4,435 million, respectively.
+Operating income for North America for the years ended December 31, 2024 and 2023 was \$4,556 million and \$4,634 million, respectively.
 The decrease in operating income was primarily driven by higher commodity costs, increased marketing spending, higher operating expenses and higher other operating charges, partially offset by concentrate sales volume growth of 1% and favorable pricing initiatives.

-Asia Pacific's operating income for the years ended December 31, 2024 and 2023 was \$2,148 million and \$2,040 million, respectively.
+Asia Pacific's operating income for the years ended December 31, 2024 and 2023 was \$2,156 million and \$2,057 million, respectively.
 The increase in operating income was primarily driven by concentrate sales volume growth of 2%, favorable pricing initiatives, lower other operating charges and the impact of acquired brands and structural changes, partially offset by higher commodity costs and an unfavorable foreign currency exchange rate impact of 2%.